Skip to main content

 Dissecting the Business Associate Agreement

 A robust Business Associate Agreement will contain several key provisions.
 While you may not read the entire legal document yourself, you can and should ask your provider or the vendor about these specific elements.
-Understanding these components will empower you to assess the seriousness with which a vendor approaches their obligations.
+Understanding these components will empower you to assess the seriousness with which a vendor approaches their data security obligations.

 Key Provisions within a BAA